 This is a summary of the lecture by Professor Anas Sarmini entitled “Form, Function, and Historical Development of Ikhtilāf al-Fuqahāʾ as a Genre” delivered on September 29, 2021 at 12 noon (EST), 6 pm (Münster) 7 pm (Istanbul) via Zoom.
+The video recording of the lecture can be accessed here.

 Professor Sarmini offered September’s installation of the Islamic Legal Genres Workshop.
 His talk described the historical development of ikhtilāf literature over three phases, and the influence of two intellectual currents in forging this genre of Islamic law.
 Ikhtilāf, or legal controversy, was an important way of articulating differences within a single legal school, between legal schools, and finally, the current waning of the madhhab systems among many practitioners of Islamic law.